Science

 10 science-backed reasons for Colorado to support CATs

-Because studies show trophy kills and trapping will:
+because studies show trophy kills and trapping will:

 Trophy hunting kills females with dependent juveniles and young kittens, who then face a 4% chance of surviving.
 Orphans mainly die of starvation.
 Just seeing a female mountain lion alone does not mean that she does not have dependent kittens.
 Dependent young remain with their mothers for up to 18 months learning crucial survival skills.
 A female will have dependent young during up to 83% or two-thirds of her lifetime.
 Colorado does not require trophy hunters to check to see if a female is lactating before shooting her and about 41% of mountain lions (from 2019 to 2022) killed by hunters each year are female.